StackVista/stackstate-docs/develop/developer-guides/custom-functions/component-actions.md

 ### Make HTTP requests

 The component action script below will invoke an HTTP request to a remote URL.
-This call is made from the StackState server:
+This call is made from the Rancher Observability server:

 ```text
 Http.post("https://postman-echo.com/post")